Users with disabilities

 The Paul Hamlyn Library also has 12 laptops with additional technology, matching that of the Assistive Technology workstations as listed above.
 These laptops can be borrowed by students with agreed extended loan rights.
 They can be found in bay 'AC' of the lockers on the first floor of the library.

 These laptops are loaned for a maximum of 5 hours with an overdue charge of £0.50 an hour, up to a maximum of £10.00.

 They are subject to a minimum replacement charge of £650 if they are lost, damaged or cannot be returned immediately.
 If you fail to return the laptop by the next day a replacement charge of £650 will be added to your library account.

 To access these laptops, you will first need to be registered with the Wellbeing Team.

-Users with disabilities may also have the right to receive their course textbooks and reading in alternative formats, for example PDF.
+Users with disabilities may request essential-reading books in alternative formats.
+This service is available to students with a visual impairment, specific learning difficulty or any other condition that makes accessing printed material difficult.
 This should be agreed with your Wellbeing Adviser and will be indicated on your ISP.

 You can request an alternative format for any essential reading book on your reading lists and we will normally be able to supply you with an e-copy of the book.